roflmaostc/drtvam/docs/src/plugin_reference/projector.rst

         "focus_distance": 150.0
     },

-In thise case the chief rays are parallel to each other and have a numerical aperture of 0.0667.
+In this case the chief rays are parallel to each other and have a numerical aperture of 0.0667.
 It is identical to the example for the collimated projector, except the ``aperture_radius`` and ``focus_distance`` parameters are added to model the cone of light rays.
 If you use such a projector with a non-zero aperture radius, you need to sample more rays per pixel (to capture the effect of the defocus blur).